Kingston Bridge, London: 1828 bridge

-Following a lengthy campaign which came to a conclusion in 1869, the bridge became free from tolls on 12 March 1870, and celebrations including a fireworks show were followed a few days later with the burning of the toll gates on Hampton Green.
+Following a lengthy campaign which came to a conclusion with the passing of the Kew and Other Bridges Act 1869 (32 & 33 Vict. c. xix), the bridge became free from tolls on 12 March 1870, and celebrations including a fireworks show were followed a few days later with the burning of the toll gates on Hampton Green.
 In March 1906, London United Tramways installed tramlines on Kingston Bridge, connecting the Surrey and Middlesex routes.
 The increase in traffic and the narrowness of the road became a problem and in 1911 the engineering firm Mott & Hay was contracted to widen the bridge on the downstream side.
 The work was undertaken between 1912 and 1914 with the carriageway increased from 25 feet to 55 feet.
 A new façade of Portland stone was designed to replicate the features of the original.
 The bridge was reopened in October 1914.
 In 1931, the trams were replaced by trolleybuses - before these were replaced by diesel buses in 1962.
 Following construction of the Kingston Relief Road in the late 1980s, the bridge was widened again in 2000 to include two cycle lanes, larger pavements and a bus lane, from 55 feet to 79 feet.

 The bridge was given protection as a Grade II* listed structure in 1951.